3akare/printf/README.md

 # _printf
 A formatted output conversion C program.
-It is a puesdo-recreation of the C standard library function `printf`
+It is a pseudo-recreation of the C standard library function `printf`

 ## Synopsis
 `int _printf(const char *format, ...);`

 ## Dependencies
 All files will be complied on Ubuntu 20.04LTS using gcc, using the options `gcc -Wall -Werror -Wextra -pedantic -Wno-format -std=gnu89 *.c`

-or

-`gcc @flags *.c`

 ## Usage
 After complilation, `_printf()` is ready for use.